wtsi-hgi/nf_scrna_deconvolution/README.md

 ### containers

+2 containers are used:
-default container for all steps:
+- default container for all steps:
 https://github.com/wtsi-hgi/scrna_deconvolution_container

-container for souporcell step:
+-  container for souporcell step:
 ```
 singularity pull shub://wheaton5/souporcell
 ```